 Kométa’s revenue reaches HUF 30 bln in Hungary in 2015

-the official FB page of kometa
+Photo courtesy of the official Facebook page of Kometa

 Italian-owned meat company Kométa ʼ99 saw a revenue of approximately HUF 30 bln in 2015 in Hungary, about HUF 5 bln more than in the previous year, CFO Bálazs Prohaszka announced yesterday, according to reports.